 The Department of Microbiology & Immunology offers a program of study leading to the Ph.D. in Microbiology & Immunology.
 You will earn M.A. and M.Ph. degrees in the course of your studies.
 There is no program leading to a M.S. degree.
 If you are accepted to the Ph.D. program, you will be given full support for tuition, student health services, and medical insurance.
 You will also receive a stipend for your personal use, which continues throughout your graduate studies.
+There is no teaching requirement.

 Applicants to the doctoral program in Microbiology, Immunology and Infection should have a bachelor's degree or equivalent, an advanced knowledge of biology, and a basic knowledge of chemistry, physics and mathematics.
 Research experience is regarded very favorably.
 Recent scores for the Graduate Record Examination (verbal, quantitative and analytical) are required for admission, and it is recommended, but not essential, that an advanced GRE test be taken in biology, biochemistry and molecular biology, or chemistry.
 Foreign applicants must demonstrate proficiency in English by taking the test of English as a Foreign Language (TOEFL).
 The department does not impose any cap on accepting foreign applicants.
 If accepted, they are fully funded by the program.
 Having their own fellowship is welcomed, but is not a criterion by which their application is evaluated.